When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 He’s able to pull out kernels of wisdom and insight that most interviewers wouldn’t even consider and, the sheer size of his show has enabled him to interview guests that would otherwise be impossible to reach (like Neil Gaiman, Jim Collins, Jamie Fox, and Arnold Schwarzenegger).

-Whether you want to learn about the nuances of ketogenic dieting, the therapeutic potential of MDMA, or the timeless principles that billionaire investors use to grow their wealth, Tim has a podcast that will change your life and give you the tools and insights you need to succeed.
+Whether you want to learn about the nuances of ketogenic dieting, the therapeutic potential of MDMA, or the timeless principles that billionaire investors use to grow their wealth, Tim has one of the best podcasts for men that will change your life and give you the tools and insights you need to succeed.

 My favorite thing about the Aubrey Marcus Podcast is the sheer vulnerability that Aubrey displays in each interview.